 2. An appointee with from one (1) to four (4) years of service credit whose probationary appointment is, or is not, to be renewed shall be notified in writing not later than the first business day of June preceding the expiration date of the current appointment.

-4. The termination of a probationary employee in the third (3rd) and subsequent years of credited service at the College is reviewable at the arbitration step of the grievance procedure limited solely to questions of compliance with the notice and evaluation provisions of this Agreement, including having been informed of any deficiencies in writing and receiving a reasonable opportunity to remedy the same.
+4. The termination of a probationary employee with more than two (2) years of credited service at the College is reviewable at the arbitration step of the grievance procedure limited solely to questions of compliance with the notice and evaluation provisions of this Agreement, including having been informed of any deficiencies in writing and receiving a reasonable opportunity to remedy the same.

 4.4 Credit for Term Appointment.
 An employee employed on a term appointment and thereafter employed as a probationary employee in the same or similar position shall be given a maximum of three (3) years credit against the required probationary period and, if the service is not continuous or immediately preceding the probationary appointment, it must have been rendered within five (5) years preceding the probationary appointment.